Test-writing playbook¶

 HammerTolerancePayloadGenerator¶

 HammerTolerancePayloadGenerator is a payload generator for measuring and characterizing rowhammer tolerance.
 It can provide information about how many rows and bits are susceptible to the rowhammer attack.
-It can also provide information about where the susceptible bits are located.
+It can also provide information about the location of susceptible bits.

 A series of double-sided hammers against the available group of victim rows is performed.